Linaro/website/_posts/2017/04/2017-04-19-whats-new-qemu-2-9.markdown

       -machine virtualization=true
 ```

-This is especially useful if you want to debug 64-bit ARM hypervisor and often developers don't have access to AArch64 hardware while traveling or attending conference.
+This is especially useful if you want to debug 64-bit Arm hypervisor and often developers don't have access to AArch64 hardware while traveling or attending conference.

 While it is still slow compared to running KVM on real hardware, it is convenient for testing EL2 code on a developers desktop with the power of the GDB stub.
-QEMU is often used extensively for automated testing and CI, and supporting hypervisors inside emulated environments is crucial for supporting CI on ARM using commodity x86 hardware.
+QEMU is often used extensively for automated testing and CI, and supporting hypervisors inside emulated environments is crucial for supporting CI on Arm using commodity x86 hardware.
 With the introduction of MTTCG (see next section), this even scales for multi-core and can be used to discover SMP-related race conditions.

 ## 2 Multi-threaded TCG for System Emulation